Trump Warns That Democrats Will ‘Take Away Your Second Amendment’

-Donald Trump warned supporters that Democrats will “take away your Second Amendment” if Republicans lose big in the 2018 mid-term elections, The Hill is reporting.
+Donald Trump warned supporters that Democrats will “take away your Second Amendment” if Republicans lose big in the 2018 mid-term elections, the Hill is reporting.

-Trump is speaking this week at the Consservative Political Action Conference (CPAC), an annual gathering of grass-roots conservatives.
+Trump is speaking this week at the Conservative Political Action Conference (CPAC), an annual gathering of grassroots conservatives.
 And he took the occasion to warn conservatives that the Second Amendment, which guarantees the right to keep and bear arms, hangs in the balance.

 “Don’t be complacent.
 If [Democrats] get in, they will repeal your tax cuts, they will put judges in that you wouldn’t believe, they’ll take away your Second Amendment, which we will never allow to happen.”